ia377-feec-unicamp/ia377-feec-unicamp.github.io/about.md

-    <p>The IA377 is a seminars class offered by School of Electrical and Computer Engineering (FEEC) at the University of Campinas (UNICAMP),
-			with the objective to discuss state-of-art topics in the broad field of Computer Engineering.
+The IA377 is a seminars class offered by School of Electrical and Computer Engineering (FEEC) at the University of Campinas (UNICAMP), with the objective to discuss state-of-art topics in the broad field of Computer Engineering.
-       </p> <p>

 Undergraduate and Graduate Students will be exposed to top-tier talks and panel conversations by national and international experts from academia and industry.</p>

-This semester classes will be led by professor [Christian E. Rothenberg][chris] .
 Instructions and materials can be found in the [GitHub repository](https://github.com/ia377-feec-unicamp).

+The seminars class in 1S/2023 will be coordinated by Professor [Christian E. Rothenberg][chris].

+The tentative seminar topics to be scheduled include:

+* Topic A
+* Topic B
+* Topic C